kisenka/svg-fill-loader/README.md

 Loader has two settings levels:

 1. Webpack config.
-2. SVG file import statement.
+2. SVG file import statement (`background-image: url('./image.svg')`).

+Any option defined in webpack config level, can be overridden in file level.

 ### `fill` (required)